aafulei/cppp5e/06-functions/README.md

 ### Exercise 6.12

 > Rewrite the program from exercise 6.10 in Section 6.2.1 (p.
-210) to use references instead of pointers to swap the value of two ints.
+210) to use references instead of pointers to swap the value of two `int`s.
 Which version do you think would be easier to use and why?

 **Answer:**

 - [`06-12.cpp`](06-12.cpp)

+Using a reference is easier, becasue

+1. it is less error-prone;

+2. it avoids copying, which, in some cases, might be expensive or impossible.

 ### Exercise 6.13